COVID-19: What you need to know

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Portion size matters.
-Research has shown that people consistently eat more food when offered larger sized portions.
+Size matters.
+Research has shown that people consistently eat more food when offered larger portions.
 So portion control is important when you're trying to lose weight and keep it off.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.